Joecstarr/thesis/sections/software/documentation/notations/arborescent_planar_tangle_tree.md

 ###### Move root up

 This function moves the active node to be a parent of the current node.
-Functionally, this is the same as ascending the AWPTT.
+Functionally, this is the same as ascending the wptt.

 This process is described in the following state machines: